 0 Comments

+Fortunately, a relative found a stitch called the Suzette stitch that resembled the stitch on the blanket.
+I gave it a try and made a scarf using bulky weight yarn and think that I finally found what I was looking for.
 It's been a while since I entered a drawing contest, but I did so earlier this year and won fourth place.
 I had forgotten how much work it was to draw and get files ready for submission.
 Hope to participate in more contests to come.
 Even if I don't win, it's important to get my work out there.

 In an attempt to continually learn and improve my skills/knowledge, I recently signed up for an annual subscription to the Interaction Design Foundation to take courses about UX/UI design.